§ 6-36-12 Attorney general Suits parens patriae.

-(1) Which duplicates amounts which have been awarded for the same injury; or
+(1) That duplicates amounts that have been awarded for the same injury; or

-(2) Which is properly allocable to persons who have excluded their claims pursuant to subsection (c)(1) of this section.
+(2) That is properly allocable to persons who have excluded their claims pursuant to subsection (c)(1) of this section.

 (b) The court shall award the state as monetary relief threefold the total damage sustained as described in subsection (a) of this section and the costs of suit, including a reasonable attorney's fee.

 (c)(1) In any action brought under subsection (a) of this section, the attorney general shall, at the times, in the manner, and with the content that the court may direct, cause notice of the action to be given by publication.